 Also, Michael Waddington was voted a “Super Lawyer” in Georgia and is rated Superb on AVVO.com.
 Some of Michael Waddington’s cases were made into books, such as “Taxi to the Dark Side.”
 He also regularly instructs criminal defense lawyers on cross-examination.

 Our experienced military defense lawyers will use our experience to fight your court-martial or administrative separation (ADSEP) case.

 Call today to speak with high-powered military criminal defense attorneys.

-Army, Navy, Marine Corps, Air Force, and Coast Guard personnel require the best court-martial defense lawyers available to defend them at their court-martial or administrative separation proceeding.
+Army, Navy, Space Force, Marine Corps, Air Force, and Coast Guard personnel require the best court-martial defense lawyers available to defend them at their court-martial or administrative separation proceeding.

 Military Sex Crimes, Penalties, & Legal Defenses

 Our aggressive civilian defense attorneys and their victories set us apart from less experienced lawyers.

 If you or a family member are suspected of a military sexual assault or if you are facing an administrative separation, NJP, show cause board, letter of reprimand, then call our civilian defense attorneys today.

 Brooke Army Medical Center Background

 Brooke Army Medical Center Military Attorneys